 Human activity is warming the planet.
 How much it will warm by the end of this century depends on our choices now.

-Without more progress in curbing emissions, average temperatures could rise between 4.7°F to 8.6°F (2.6°C to 4.8°C) by the end of the century, compared to the average temperature around the end of the 20th century (1986-2005).
+If we continue to emit a large amount of climate pollutants, global average temperatures could rise between 4.7 degrees F to 8.6 degrees F (2.6 degrees C to 4.8 degrees C) by the end of the century, compared to the average temperature around the end of the 20th century (1986-2005).